-Individuals may submit poems (3 maximum), short stories and personal essays on general topics as well as on the theme.
+Individuals may submit poems (3 maximum), short stories (2 maximum) and personal essays (2 maximum) on general topics as well as on the theme.
 The maximum length (for short stories and personal essays) is 3500 words.
 Only previously unpublished work will be considered.
 The term “previously published” covers print and electronic publication —including on social media platforms, and self-published items.
 The Caribbean Writer does not accept simultaneous submissions (items being considered for publication elsewhere).
 The prospective author should provide contact information including mailing address, phone number, any professional affiliations, brief biographical information (no more than 100 words and such as appears under the “Contributors” section of the journal).
 In the event that the author’s contact information changes, all updates should be made by the author by logging into the online account.

 Before submitting, submitter should carefully edit and proofread the manuscript, adhering to publication-ready details, as well as standards of proofreading such as spelling, grammar, punctuation, formatting and consistent language, along with the elimination of typographical errors, and with focus on the overall quality of the work.